nearmap/leaflet-nearmap/README.md

 # leaflet-nearmap
-Use leaflet js library with Nearmap serivces
+Use leaflet library with Nearmap's Tile API.

 ## Installation